espressif/developer-portal/content/blog/registry-writing-i2c-component/index.md

 > Sharing knowledge is one of the most rewarding things you can do.

-Before continuing, the component we will write will be available on [GitHub](https://github.com), so this article will be focused on GitHub as our versioning platform and you will need an account in order to publish your own component.
+Before continuing, the component we will write will be available on this [GitHub repository](https://github.com/pedrominatel/esp-components/tree/main/shtc3), so this article will be focused on GitHub as our versioning platform and you will need an account in order to publish your own component.

+You can find more components examples at the [ESP-BSP](https://github.com/espressif/esp-bsp/tree/master/components) repository.

 ## Writing an I2C component